3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: The weak spin-orbit coupling regime

+In 3D, the condensate wavefunctions can be topologically non-trivial because the homotopy group of the quaternionic phase is $\pi_3(S^3)=Z$ \cite{wilczek1983,nakahara2003}.
+The corresponding winding number, i.e. the Pontryagin index, of the mapping $S^3\rightarrow S^3$ is the 3D skyrmion number.
 The spatial distribution of the quaternionic phase $e^{\vec\omega(\hat\Omega)\gamma(r)}$ defined in Eq. \ref{eq:qua_phase}, which lies on $S^3$, exhibits a topologically nontrivial mapping from $R^3$ to $S^3$, i.e., a 3D multiple skyrmion configuration.
 This type of topological defects are non-singular which is different from the usual vortex in single component BEC.
-For a closed 3-manifold, the Pontryagin index $\pi_3(S^3)=Z$.
-However, the coordinate space is the open $R^3$.
-At large distance $r\gg l_T$, $|\xi(r)|$ decays exponentially.
-The quaternionic phase and the mapping are not well-defined.
-Nevertheless, in each concentric spherical shell with $r_n< r <r _{n+1}$ denoted as $Sh_{n}$, $\gamma(r)$ winds from $n\pi$ to $(n+1)\pi$, and $\omega(\hat \Omega)$ covers all the directions, thus $Sh_n$ contributes 1 to the winding number of $e^{\vec\omega(\hat\Omega)\gamma(r)}$ on $S^3$.
+In realistic trapping systems, the coordinate space is the open $R^3$.
+At large distance $r\gg l_T$, $|\xi(r)|$ decays exponentially, where the quaternionic phase and the mapping are not well-defined.
+Nevertheless, in each concentric spherical shell with $r_n< r <r _{n+1}$, $\gamma(r)$ winds from $n\pi$ to $(n+1)\pi$, and $\omega(\hat \Omega)$ covers all the directions, thus this shell contributes 1 to the winding number of $e^{\vec\omega(\hat\Omega)\gamma(r)}$ on $S^3$.
 If the system size is truncated at the order of $l_T$, the skyrmion number can be approximated at the order of $l_T k_{so}=\alpha$.

-In the previously studied 2D case, the spin density distribution exhibit 2D skyrmion configuration due to $\pi_2(S^2)$ \cite{wu2008,hu2012,santos2011}, while condensation wavefunctions have no well-defined topology due to $\pi_2(S^3)=0$.
+There exists an interesting difference from the previously studied 2D case: Although the spin density distribution exhibit the 2D skyrmion configuration due to $\pi_2(S^2)$ \cite{wu2008,hu2012,santos2011}, the 2D condensation wavefunctions have no well-defined topology due to $\pi_2(S^3)=0$.